Harv: Career

 As Harv began making connections in Atlanta in 2007, he quickly established a friendship with Grammy-nominated producer Shondrae "Bangladesh" Crawford, subsequently playing bass guitar on a few major placements produced by Crawford such as "Lemonade" by Gucci Mane and "A Kiss" by Bad Meets Evil.

 In 2009, Harv began playing the bass for Scooter Braun's artist, Justin Bieber, during his radio show tour and in 2010 he became his bassist for the My World Tour.
 After catching wind that Harv also produced music, Braun expressed his interest in signing Harv as a producer to his publishing company.
 Harv signed his first publishing deal with Braun's Sheba Publishing and Universal Music Publishing Group (UMPG) in 2011.
 In 2020, he signed a new publishing deal with Brandon Silverstein's S10 Publishing.

 Harv continued to perform and tour with Bieber, and ahead of the 2016 Purpose World Tour, Harv was promoted to music director where he took on a bigger role on Bieber's team collaborating with him behind-the-scenes and on stage.
 From penning R&B and pop hits to working on live shows, his hands-on role had been largely dependent on in-person interactions.

 His first time working with Bieber was on his first Christmas album, Under the Mistletoe in 2011, including “Fa La La,” (a Bieber collaboration with Boyz II Men), in which HARV co-wrote and co-produced.
 Other more recent notable co-productions for Bieber include “Somebody,” “Forever” (featuring Post Malone & Clever), and “Rockin’ Around the Christmas Tree.”

 Harv produced three songs on Justin Bieber's February 2020 album, Changes: "Available", "At Least For Now" and "Forever", featuring Post Malone and Clever, which debuted at number 1 on the Billboard 200 chart.
 In February 2020, HARV earned his debut position on Billboard's Top R&B Producers Chart for his work on Bieber's single "Forever," which reached number 24 on the Billboard Hot 100.

 In 2021, HARV produced the song "Peaches", featuring Daniel Caesar and Giveon on Justin Bieber's 2021 album, 'Justice'.
 The song debuted at number one on the Billboard Hot 100 and the album also debuted at number one on the Billboard 200.
 The single 'Peaches' also earned HARV five nominations for the 64th Annual Grammy Awards, including breaking the Grammy record for most credited writers on a track nominated for Song of the Year.
 Harv was also featured in the 2021 Amazon documentary Justin Bieber: Our World and Bieber's March 2021 NPR Tiny Desk Concert series performance.
 Later in 2021, Harv also produced Bieber, Skrillex, and Don Toliver's single, "Don't Go", as well as, Bieber and Juice Wrld's single, "Wandered to LA".
 Harv was honored as Variety's Hitmaker of the Month in October 2021 and their 2021 Hitmakers Impact List for his work on Bieber's song "Peaches".

+In 2025, Harv appeared on the Netflix music docu-reality series Hitmakers.